Costume Designers

 Chanel, Dior & YSL Access

-Relationships with Paris's fashion houses and Avenue Montaigne ateliers, plus the Cinémathèque Française's costume archives for period research and sourcing.
+We hold ties with Paris's fashion houses and Avenue Montaigne ateliers, and we draw on the Cinémathèque Française's costume archives for period research and sourcing.

 02.